PyCQA/docformatter/README.rst

       --pre-summary-newline
                             add a newline before the summary of a multi-line docstring
+      --pre-summary-space
+                            add a space between the opening triple quotes and the first word in a one-line or summary line of a multi-line docstring
       --make-summary-multi-line
                             add a newline before and after the summary of a one- line docstring